Freedom Quilt Coloring Activity

 Did you know Carnival is celebrated in many regions, cities, and countries around the world?
 The origins of this celebration are blended and each place has its own unique expressions…

 In addition to classroom crafts and chocolate exchanges, Valentine’s Day provides a unique opportunity to discuss love in the context of Black History.
-This is a review of The Loving…
+There’s a chance to revisit it too…

 Watch the full video below👇 Festival and tradition: On the fifteenth day of the first month in the lunisolar Chinese calendar, a lantern festival, marks the full moon, and the…